Skip to main content

 5. Record: write repeated lessons back into rules, tests, or memory

-This order looks ordinary, but it prevents many runaway cases.
+This order is boring in a good way.
 Reading and searching first reduce model guesswork.
-Narrow verification avoids a large change where nobody knows which step broke.
+Narrow verification avoids one giant change where nobody knows which step broke.

 The fourth thing is failure handling.